What Can Unforgiveness Do to You? (Biblical Consequences You Must Know)

 Unforgiveness has led friends, families, communities, and even nations into unpleasant situations.
-Hatred and bitterness have replaced a friend's love and good intentions for a fellow friend, while families that once lived in harmony turned their homes into a war zone.
-Communities that supported each other are now selfishly fighting for something they once shared in love, and nations that helped boost each other's economic growth are now pronounced enemies all because none is willing to forgive the other.
+Hatred and bitterness have replaced a friend's love and good intentions for a fellow friend, while families that once lived in harmony have turned their homes into a war zone.
+Communities that supported each other are now selfishly fighting for something they once shared in love, and nations that helped boost each other's economic growth are now pronounced enemies all because neither is willing to forgive the other.

 We have several times made statements like "I will never forgive you or You do not deserve my forgiveness", and most of us went as far as writing down those hurting things done to them somewhere to always remember, but if we can tell ourselves the truth that since the day we choose to hold on to those grudges we also became prisoners of ourselves and happiness.
-The fact that we are human beings means there will always be an offense because it is part of what keeps us going in life, and our ability to forgive and forget when we are offended is what improves and makes us better in our lives and future.

 Unforgiveness has eaten deep into so many people that they are not willing to forgive their transgressors even when keeping those grudges refreshes the pain they went through in the first place.
 From my little discovery, I found out that: